 You can identify areas where your systems are vulnerable with an internal security audit.
 Here are a few of the more frequent causes of breaches today, and steps you can take to prevent them:

 Nobody likes to think of their friends and neighbors as thieves, but it is a serious issue.
 The Federal Bureau of Investigation has cited insider threats as the most common risk for data theft.
-(Click the link to see why people do it, and behavioral indicators of potential thieves.)
 In a community association, an insider threat could come from an employee, a board member, or even a disgruntled homeowner.

 Prevention Measures: Trust, but verify.
 Make sure that you are vetting your employees and putting controls in place to protect sensitive information.
 Restrict access to accounting records to only the personnel who should be accessing it.
 Make sure your accounting software has full user logs, and CHECK THEM regularly.